isharridho/Customer-Spent-Time-Prediction/README.md

 # customer_spent
-Predict the amount of customer spends on an e-commerce website in 1 year
+* Predict the amount of customer spends on an e-commerce website in 1 year
+* Using Linear Regression algorithm